vivek-bothra/StockMomentumTracker/README.md

 The workflow runs every Saturday at midnight UTC.
 Test it manually:

 Actions > "Weekly Stock Data Update" > Run workflow.

+5. Publish to GitHub Pages

+Enable GitHub Pages in your repository settings (set the source to "GitHub Actions").
+The `Deploy Website` workflow automatically publishes the contents of `website/` to the Pages site whenever you push to the `main` branch.